trustnote-org/trustnote-relay/README.md

 ```
 ## Customize

-If you want to change any defaults, refer to the documentation of [trustnote-common](../../../trustnote-common), the core Trustnote library `require()`'d from here.
+If you want to change any defaults, refer to the documentation of [trustnote-common](../../../trustnote-common), the core TrustNote library `require()`'d from here.